infinum/rails-handbook/Workflows/Environment Synchronization.md

 2. the production database is copied to this new environment
 3. anonymization is run on the copied production database
 4. the anonymized database is dumped
-5. the anonymized database dump is copied to a destination of choice (e.g. S3 bucket)
+5. the anonymized database dump is copied to a destination of choice (e.g. S3 bucket - but not a public one!)
 6. the anonymized database dump is downloaded to the destination environment (staging, development, etc.)
 7. a dump of the local database is generated as a backup
 8. the local database schema is reset
 9. the anonymized database dump is imported/restored to the local database

 Keep in mind that all the steps up until and including step #5 require the involvement of the DevOps team.
-The remaining steps can be automated using the copy_bot gem, which is explained later in this chapter.
+The remaining steps can be automated using the [copy_bot](https://github.com/infinum/copy_bot) gem, which is explained later in this chapter.

 In addition to this, for the devops team to be able to anonymize the production database, you first need to provide them with a way to do that.
 One such solution is described in the following section.